tulihub/PT-MoonBot/README.md

 * Get instant updated summary of all your crypto exchanges
 * View and share your sales, pairs and dca status
-* Update PT settings from everywhere!
+* Update and control your PT from everywhere!
 * Update PT Feeder settings from everywhere!
 * Track your profit in BTC and in USD (coinbase rate)
 * Get your portfolio status anytime